 What kind of memory card do I need for high-speed cameras?

-You need very fast memory cards like CFexpress Type A or B to handle the massive data rates of high-resolution, high-frame-rate footage.
+You need very fast memory cards, such as CFexpress Type A or B, to handle the massive data rates of high-resolution, high-frame-rate footage.

 Can these cameras record sound when shooting high-speed video?